NaeuralEdgeProtocol/PyE2/README.md

 # PyE2 SDK

-This is the Python SDK package that allows interactions, development and deployment of jobs in DecentrAI network.
-The SDK enables low-code development and deployment of end-to-end AI (and not only) cooperative application pipelines within the DecentrAI Execution Engine processing nodes ecosystem.
-For further information please see "DecentrAI - Decentralized ubiquitous computing MLOps execution engine".
+This is the Python SDK package that allows interactions, development and deployment of jobs in Naeural network.
+The SDK enables low-code development and deployment of end-to-end AI (and not only) cooperative application pipelines within the Naeural Execution Engine processing nodes ecosystem.
+For further information please see [Naeural AI OS - Decentralized ubiquitous computing MLOps execution engine](https://arxiv.org/pdf/2306.08708).

 ## Dependencies

-This packet depends on the following packets: [`pika`, `paho-mqtt`, `numpy`, `cryptography`].
+This packet depends on the following packets: `pika`,  `paho-mqtt`, `numpy`, `pyopenssl>=23.0.0`, `cryptography>=39.0.0`, `python-dateutil`, `pyaml`.

 ## Installation